sleepingkingstudios/incunabulum/systems/5e/feats.md

 Bloodlines and Talents are special feats that provide additional bonuses compared to a regular feat.
 However, they come with certain restrictions:

-- Bloodlines and Talents can only be selected at 1st level, unles you have specific approval from the DM.
+- Bloodlines and Talents can only be selected at 1st level, unless you have specific approval from the DM.
 - Each character can have at most one Bloodline or Talent, even if they can select more than one feat at 1st level.

 ## Bloodlines